-The initial arrest stemmed from “chats” with the Missouri “boy” over the internet attempting to lure him into a meeting in Mountain Home for sex.
+Johnson is alleged to have “chatted” with the “boy” over the internet in an attempt to lure him into a meeting in Mountain Home for sex.

 However, Johnson was actually swapping written messages with a Missouri Highway Patrol trooper posing as the teenager.

-After he was arrested, the search warrant was served on Johnson’s property to determine whether he had arranged similar meetings with actual underage victims or committed other internet sex crimes.
+A search warrant has been served on Johnson’s property to determine whether he had arranged similar meetings with actual underage victims, or committed other internet sex crimes.